ecquack/Project68/README.md

 The vertical blanking signal serves as a periodic timer interrupt (60 hertz) to the 68008.
 This is used by the Linux kernel for timekeeping and task switching.

+## VPA INTERRUPT

+The VPA line on the 68K bus is asserted whenever the processor executes a MOVEP instruction.
+While this is intended to interface with 6800 peripherals in conjunction with the E clock, this board uses the VPA signal to interrupt the PIC18 co-processor, signalling that a BIOS command is queued.

 ## USB SERIAL PORT

 A CH340N provides a very basic serial port connection to a host system.
 The USB connector also provides power to the board.